Parthvsquare/internal-workflow/README.md

 | **API Service**       | User interface, workflow management | CREATE/UPDATE design-time data   |
 | **Worker Service**    | Workflow execution                  | CREATE/UPDATE runtime data       |
 | **Scheduler Service** | Webhooks, scheduling                | CREATE/UPDATE trigger management |

-This architecture ensures **data consistency** across services while allowing each service to focus on its specific responsibilities.
-All services share the same PostgreSQL database but operate on different subsets of the data based on their roles.